 The ODU Libraries' Information Literacy Tutorials are designed to support the Student Learning Outcomes for the Information Literacy General Education requirement at ODU.
 While any class is welcome to use the tutorials, they are designed to support the curriculum of the general education information literacy courses.

-The tutorials are created using a software called Articulate Storying.
-They are included in a Blackboard Organization called "ODU Libraries Information Literacy Tutorials" (see Access the Tutorials for more information).
+The tutorials are created using a software called Articulate Storyline.
+They are in an open enrollment/self-enroll Canvas Course called "ODU Libraries Information Literacy Tutorials" (see Access the Tutorials for more information).
 Faculty requiring their students to complete the tutorials for a grade can ask students to print or screenshot their results to submit for a grade.
 Each tutorial is set at a 90% pass rate (in other words, students need to receive a 90% to pass).
 The tutorials can be completed as many times as needed.